mrazjava/booklink-openlibrary/README.md

 ## Architecture
 The goal of booklink data integration is to provide author/book data to the backend over the unified API.
-This is accomplished by implementing [booklink-depot-api](https://github.com/mrazjava/booklink-depot-api) over REST which the backend can call.
-The internals of data import, and the underlying persistent store are unique details of each implementation.
-Each data integration is just a single maven project which builds into two executables: `import` which runs and exits immediately after process is finished, and 2) `depot` which is a standard spring boot REST app which exposes integrated data behind the `booklink-depot-api`.
+This is accomplished by:

+1) `booklink-openlibrary`: providing data import of raw dumps, which is part of the same project as implementation of depot server REST API
+> This project builds into two executables (import and depot server) and shared components such as data repositories
+> are easily accessible from each executable.
+The internals of data import, and the underlying persistent store are
+> unique details of each depot implementation.
+2) `booklink-openlibrary`: implementing a uniform depot server REST API
+> As long as there is a single depot implementation (OpenLibrary), server definitions are hand crafted and generated
+> by springfox.
+If in the future another data integration is introduced, server APIs will have to be either
+> auto generated (openapi, swagger codegen, etc), or, extracted to another library project with delegate definitions
+> exposed for implementation.
+3) `booklink-backend`: depot client is auto generated from server [depot definitions](https://github.com/mrazjava/booklink-backend/blob/develop/src/main/resources/depot-api.json).
+> Any time depot server API is changed, the `depot-api.json` on the backend must be updated.
+No futher changes should
+> be necessary.

 It is up to the backend to decide which integration to use for what purpose and when.
 Since the backend talks to depot endpoints which provide a unified interface, it doesn't know the underlying implementation of the depot itself nor what the imported data structure looks like.
-All that backend knows is the priority in which to call a list of depots available to it.

 ## Versioning
 Version number of this software program follows the format of `YYYYMM` matching a monthly release period of data dumps